MaxHalford/maxhalford.github.io/content/blog/flask-droplet.md

 ## Launch the website

 A Flask app always has a main script to run the website in the localhost.
-The only you need to add to the repository is a file ending in ``.wsgi``, for example ``openbikes.wsgi``, and add the following:
+The only thing you need to add to the repository is a file ending in ``.wsgi``, for example ``openbikes.wsgi``, and add the following:

 ```python
 import sys, os, logging